Lawrence Public Schools (Massachusetts)

 Lawrence Public Schools (LPS) is a school district headquartered in Lawrence, Massachusetts.

 History

 The Massachusetts Department of Education took control of the school district in 2011 due to low performance of schools; the district was in the bottom 1% of school districts in the state.
 The state established the school board Lawrence Alliance for Education and appointed its members.
 In 2014, WBUR reported there were higher test scores.

 In 2021, groups of parents advocated for the return of an elected school board to again govern the district again.

 In 2024, the school district appointed Ralph Carrero as the next superintendent.

+In 2025 the Commissioner of the Massachusetts Department of Elementary and Secondary Education, Pedro Martinez made an official determination that the City of Lawrence will not regain control of their school system due to lack of academic improvement.